The final poem of Unlikeness Is Us. Undereating the whole thing.

 It’s not a translation but a transmutation of a Latin precursor.
 It has digested a prior poem, one by Symphosius, to arise as it-and-not-it, remade in a new language, a new rendering.
 The poem about a bookworm is a bookworm, also the flighted form.

 Intertextuality.
 Modern word but an old preoccupation, as old as written text, or older really – old as stories themselves are, which change as they change hands and minds, recombining each time they’re told.
 Intertextual is the natural state of stories in an oral wild.
 It becomes “a thing” when speech and writing meet and the one sets the other down, seems to still it.
 An OE reader, for whom oral transmission was recent in memory, maybe still also ongoing all round, might have found the figure of a bookworm, a living moving form, lowly but wingéd, digesting writing uncomprehendingly and speaking of that – indeed gaining from the act the nourishment to speak of it – entertaining and provocative.
+[ADDENDUM.
+Made a dumb error here, not sure how.
+This riddle’s in the third person, so it’s not the bookworm speaking.]

 These thoughts cued by The Riddle Ages, a smart unstuffy website digesting recent scholarship on the riddle poems.
 The OE reader of this poem would have had to settle what kind of word (l.
 1) it was being eaten, written or voiced.
 If gied (l.
 3) means “song,” that points toward an oral word.
 Two lines later, strangan staþol, “strong foundation,” directs one toward the read thing, parchment, binding.
 How to reconcile one gesture toward voice and one to written form and frame?
 John D. Niles suggests we have our cake, eat it too, with a written song – specifically the canonical psalms of King David.
 The Song of Solomon with its secret visits in the night also comes to mind.